ivangeevo/btwr-core/## Changelog.md

 > Block of Spider Eye (and slab)

 + Added blight!
-+ Added a new api class "BlightSpreadConditions".
++ Added a new api class `BlightSpreadConditions`.
 This can be used by developers who want to add compatibility for their custom blocks and define conditions under which blight can spread to a these blocks
 + Added new items Ocular of Ender and Ender Spectacles!
 Ender spectacles are now used in place of carved pumpkins to not aggro enderman when looking at them and also show positions where mobs can spawn if it's dark enough
 + Added head drops for players and certain vanilla mobs when killed.
 Normally this only scales with Looting, but it has compatibility for Better With Time's Battle Axe and also for BWT: Hardcore Tweaks's chopping block killing mechanic
 + Added custom sound events for creeper shearing!